It's Right There in the Name

 It says so right in the name.

-*As one who can remember buying beer for 15 cents a pour at Bassin’s GW Inn just over a century later, I’m guessing that in 1861, dollar-per-shot bourbon was a mining-camp price.
+*As one who can remember buying beer for 15 cents a pour in DC’s GW Inn just over a century later, I’m guessing that in 1861, dollar-per-shot whisky was a mining-camp price.